 You still get very quick and accurate GPS locations regardless of the size and the extra features like sunrise/sunset times, hunting/fishing information, electronic compass, and barometric altimeter.
-It will hold tracks, waypoints and measure your rate too if you buy the add on.
+It will hold tracks, waypoints and measure your rate too if you buy the add-on.

-Being so small, it’s ideal for those who need two hands and want to see the GPS at the same time.
+Being so small, it’s ideal for those who need two hands and wants to see the GPS at the same time.
 But there are some downsides too.
 The display is very small, maps are not shown, and it can be a little tricky to use, especially as the user manual isn’t that great.

 Overall, a good choice if you want a tiny handheld GPS device that fits on your wrist.

 The Magellan eXplorist 310 is a step down in quality compared to Garmin but this entry-level handheld GPS is great value and does the basics pretty well.